Amazon Birding Tour in Colombia

-This 17-day Amazon birding tour will take you to unexplored areas just opening up to bird tourism.
-Colombia has been undergoing a very positive transformation in the past decade, and with the recent signing of a historic peace treaty, and new areas are now accessible.
-This Colombia birding tour has been chosen to highlight some of these areas, known as peace destinations, to offer a chance at some of the most sought-after birds in Colombia.
-The locations include the Anchicaya Valley on the Pacific Slope, the paramo ecosystems of the Colombian Massif, and the Amazonian piedmont of the Putumayo region.
-No other tour offers access to the Choco lowlands in the Pacific region, the Colombian Massif in southern Colombia, and Amazonian Piedmont, where the cold mountains meet the Amazon rainforest.
+This Colombia birdwatching tour has been organised to highlight some of these areas, known as peace destinations, to offer guest the chance to see some of the most sought-after birds in Colombia.
+The locations include the Anchicaya Valley on the Pacific Slope, the Paramo ecosystems of the Colombian Massif and the Amazonian piedmont of the Putumayo region, where the cold mountains meet the Amazon rainforest.
+No other tour offers access to these areas, as well as the Choco lowlands in the Pacific region.

-- Explore the San Agustin Archeological Park, where the added bonus is two endemics: Dusky-headed Brush-finch and Colombian Chachalaca.
+- Explore the San Agustin Archaeological Park, home to two endemics: the Dusky-headed Brush-finch and Colombian Chachalaca

-If you are interested in a longer tour that includes the endemics of the Santa Marta region and many more in the Andes mountains and Choco bioregion, we suggest looking at our Endemics tour which can be found at https://www.blueskywildlife.com/tour/endemic-colombia-birding/
+If you are interested in a longer tour that includes the endemics of the Santa Marta region and many more in the Andes mountains and Choco bioregion, we suggest looking at the Endemic Colombia Birding Tour.

 Guests will be picked up at the airport.

 Today we spend the morning around the famous El 18, located on an 1800m (5,900 ft) pass 18km (11 miles) northwest of Cali along the road that connects Cali with the port city of Buenaventura.

 Birding can be very productive here, and we will look for four endemics – Chestnut Wood-Quail, Colombian Chachalaca, Grayish Piculet and the spectacular Multicolored Tanager.